Mom Rage is Not Your Fault, It's a Cry For Help - Baby Chick

 More often than not, mom rage is not a diagnosis.
 Instead, it is merely a symptom of a mom needing self-care.
 Moms are often tired.
 Isolated.
 Overworked.
 Overextended.
 And stressed.
 And often, they cannot remember the last time they did something for themselves.

-Instead of feeling guilty that you are struggling, it’s important to take steps to become healthy both physically and emotionally so that you can be in a place to deal well with your anger.
+Instead of feeling guilty about struggling, it’s essential to take steps to become physically and emotionally healthy, allowing you to better manage your anger.
 Here are some steps to get healthy.

 Step 1.
 Admit You Are Struggling to a Spouse, Friend, or Support Person

 Decide together if your anger may benefit from seeing a professional.
-There is no shame in seeing a therapist.
+There is no shame in seeking therapy.
 More often than not, once a relationship is developed, people are happy to say how much they love therapy.

 Step 2: Release Your Guilt for Struggling